autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-custom-model.md

 **Tip**: If you are new to AutoGluon, review :ref:`sec_tabularquick` to learn the basics of the AutoGluon API.

-This tutorial describes how to add a custom model to AutoGluon that can be trained and ensembled alongside the default models ([default model documentation](../../api/autogluon.tabular.models.html#module-autogluon.tabular.models)).
+This tutorial describes how to add a custom model to AutoGluon that can be trained, hyperparameter-tuned, and ensembled alongside the default models ([default model documentation](../../api/autogluon.tabular.models.html#module-autogluon.tabular.models)).

 In this example, we create a custom Random Forest model for use in AutoGluon.
 All models in AutoGluon inherit from the AbstractModel class ([AbstractModel source code](../../_modules/autogluon/core/models/abstract/abstract_model.html)), and must follow its API to work alongside other models.